CTC (TV station): 1980s – From Super 7 to Channel 10

 The station shrugged off its decidedly 70s Super 7 branding and the call sign letters CTC were reintroduced to the station identity.

 The 1980s were an exciting time in Canberra a new, but maturing city.
 Telecom Tower, a 195.2 m broadcasting facility atop Black Mountain opened on 15 May 1980 and quickly became a major Canberra landmark.
 A vital link for television and telephone connections between Sydney and Melbourne, the tower also became the transmission site for CTC's primary VHF 7 signal alongside ABC on VHF 3 and ABC FM 101.9.
 CTC's original studio building was demolished to make way for the tower and the station produced a 12-minute film on the construction of Telecom Tower which was shown at the visitor's centre.

 No sooner had Telecom Tower opened, work commenced on Canberra's other most prominent landmark – a new Parliament House.
 A building so large it would have its own unique postcode.
-In the winter of 1981 CTC embarked upon a massive rebrand.
+On 1 July 1981, CTC embarked upon a massive rebrand.
 A new logo whose design and colours were based on the Australian national flag was introduced and Capital 7 burst on to screens.
 Reflecting Canberra's status as the heart of the nation, the station produced a 60-second feel-good promo and promotional 45 RPM single, Song for Canberra which featured early earthworks at Parliament House and showcased a vibrant and young capital.

 Under Stokes the number of broadcast hours increased and the local news bulletin was scaled up from a 15-minute auxiliary to a full local, national and international service.
 In 1982 breakfast television commenced on CTC, with a relay of Nine Network programming.
 Canberra's only commercial television station beginning to more closely resembling a metropolitan station and in 1983 CTC celebrated 21 years of broadcasting.
 The station celebrated with a slight re-brand and the introduction of a new jingle Look at Us.
 A one-minute promo explaining to the viewers how professional the new image was went to air that year.

+CTC's second rival, Network 0-28 (now SBS), was officially launched in Canberra on 14 October 1983 - its first expansion outside Sydney and Melbourne.
+Commencing at 6.58pm with the national anthem, the channel launch was officiated by the Prime Minister in a program called Bringing the World Back Home, also the station's slogan at the time.
+Network 28 was Canberra's first UHF television station and broadcast UHF Documentary to explain to viewers how to receive it.
+A telephone survey conducted after the first weekend of broadcast found that 74% of Canberrans could receive UHF and of those, 65% found the network's programs more interesting than those on ABC and Capital 7.